 Pork loin stuffed with prunes, lemon, and honey.
 The pork is intensely flavored with succulent stuffing that is the perfect complement to a garlicky thyme rub and a bed of tender potatoes.
 Homemade pan gravy keeps the meat even moister and adds another layer of flavor.
 This holiday season, gather friends and family for an epic Mediterranean Christmas dinner.
 The star of the menu is this amazingly rich and fruity pork recipe which pairs amazingly well with the Cabbage Pear Salad I was talking about in my previous post.
 Before that this Onion Soup is the guaranteed highlight appetizer.

-In our house, pork loin is associated with the Christmas festive dinner.
+In our home, pork loin is associated with the Christmas festive dinner.
 You may call it a tradition, I guess.
 We don’t usually eat pork.
 We prefer lamb and goat instead.
 But Christmas is special, so we make a special, eye-catching meal.
 This year, I wanted my pork stuffed.
 Period.
-And I wanted was my stuffing to be fruity, sweet and sour at the same time.
+In addition, I wanted my stuffing to be fruity, sweet and sour at the same time.
 That is how some of my recipes are developed.
-I crave for a dish or a specific ingredient and that though is stuck in my head until I find the right combo.
+I crave a dish or a specific ingredient or a flavor and that though is stuck in my head until I find the right combo.
 More or less, when I am in mind-wandering mode, it goes like this: [Stuffed pork loin.
 The perfect basic ingredient.
 Right.
 Prunes for the fruity flavor, honey for sweetness and lemon for balance.
 “I really like it but I am afraid it is going to be too sweet”.
 “What if I rub it with a garlic and thyme paste?”.
 That’s it!
 Excellent!” ].
 Eternal sunshine of a foodie mind!

 When it comes to stuffed meat, there is nothing better than pork loin: fairly lean, mildly flavored meat with a thick cap of fat on top, it is the best pork cut for roasting because of its tenderness.
 If you know 2-3 tricks, this meat will melt in your mouth, for sure.
 Pork loin is a large piece of meat that’s why it is easy to stuff it and roll it even if you are a novice meat cooker.
 For a dinner of 8-10, you are going to need 4 pounds (2 kg) of pork.
 Go to your butcher shop and order it soon enough just to be sure it will be available on time.
 Explain that you want to make stuffed pork loin and get it cut to order.
 At home, you have nothing else to do than to stuff it and roast it.